Film & Television (FILM)

 Grading Mode: Standard Letter, Pass/No Pass

 Assists students in developing specialized film/video related projects.
 Expanded focus in specific study areas enhancing knowledge and technical skills.
 Designed for advanced film/video majors.
-May be taken for grades or on a pass-no pass basis.
+Graded or Pass/No Pass option.

 Catalog Program Pages Referencing FILM A260